 How long does a meat and cheese gift basket last?

-This depends a lot on the styles of cheese and how they’re stored in the fridge.
+Exactly how long a meat and cheese gift basket will last depends a lot on the styles of cheese and how they’re stored in the fridge.
 Softer styles may last a week or more, whereas harder cheeses can last several months.
-Dry-cured meat, like salami, and whole muscle options, like prosciutto or jamon iberico, can last a while, whereas something like pâté may only have a week.
+Dry-cured meat, like salami, and whole muscle options, like prosciutto or jamon Iberico, can last a while, whereas something like pâté may only have a week.

 Is American cheese as good as European cheese?

 The short answer is yes.
 The longer answer is that generally European cheeses are made in a more traditional style.
 Some, like Gruyère, Manchego, or Parmigiano Reggiano, are name-protected, meaning that producers must follow a long set of rules to call their cheese by that name.
 It’s never a bad idea to include a few favorites from Europe.
 American cheeses are not name-protected in the same way, and we generally favor different styles.
 But, there are many American producers (including, but not limited to, Sweet Grass Dairy, Uplands Cheese, Rogue Creamery, and more) making cheese just as good as what’s being made in Europe.